It’s SUSI time!!

-Will they get the points?
+As many secondary level students avidly prepare for the ongoing mock examinations the question on the minds of many parents is -Will they get the points?
 Will they get the course?
-And maybe just as important, will they get the grant?
+And maybe just as important, will they get the SUSI grant?

 Since 2012, Student Universal Support Ireland or SUSI as it is more commonly known is the single grant-awarding authority dealing with all new student grant applications.
 All new grant applications must now be made online through the SUSI system.
-While you do not need to know the exact course you will be attending in order to apply online, priority applications should be made by 13th July.
+While you do not need to know the exact course you will be attending in order to apply online, applications for 2018 open the 1st week of April.

 The following is a broad outline of what is required to qualify for a student grant.

-- You must satisfy a means test, the income limits for which vary depending on the number of children you have and if more than one of them is going to college (See appendix 1 for specific limits).
+- You must satisfy a means test, the income limits for which vary depending on the number of children you have and if more than one of them is going to college at the same time (See appendix 1 for specific limits).
 Pretty much all sources of income are taken into account when calculating your gross income, with the exception of some forms of Social Welfare income.